 UPDATE 2-Farm bill could be used to shield U.S. farmers from trade spat -senator

-(Adds comments by USDA official and analyst, background on farm
+(Adds comments by USDA official and analyst, background on farm bill, other details)

 By Tom Polansek

 OVERLAND PARK, Kan., April 6 (Reuters) - U.S. Senator Jerry Moran of Kansas said he assumes the Trump administration would try to use U.S. farm bill legislation, which helps farmers withstand economic slumps, to shield the sector in a growing U.S.-China trade dispute.